What Is the hCG Quantitative Blood Test?

 possible to get a false-positive result if your body produces certain types of

-antibodies that have fragments of the hCG molecule.
+antibodies that have fragments of the hCG molecule, or if there were errors in the lab.
 If there is any doubt about

 the results, a different testing method can be used to confirm.